prl-mushr/mushr-website/content/tutorials/intro-to-ros.md

 ## A simple plan specification

-Now that we have a package we want create a source code file to run our ROS node[^3].
+Now that we have a package we want to create a source code file to run our ROS node[^3].
 We will be creating a simple ROS node to read commands (in this case, velocity and steering angle) from a file line by line, and send them to the simulator to be applied to the simulated car.
 Each line will denote a command to be applied for one second.
 The first line is a message to send as the "starting pose" of the car.

 The input files will be of the form: